FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 The year 2026 was specifically designated as the "year of the Xiong" as three individuals surnamed Xiong each won a Nobel Prize, a Florence Nightingale Medal, and the champion award of an international racing competition respectively.

+## 雷曼群島 (Lei Man Islands)
+[^2396]

+The Lei Man Islands (雷曼群島) is a presumably monarchic island-state.

+There was once a war on the islands; peace was achieved after a person folded paper cranes.

 ## 友木共島 (You Mu Gong Island)
 [^quizchl]